 9. 1909 E90 American Caramel - Joe Jackson

-The American Caramel (E90) cards of 1909 were featured inside of packs of caramel candy and target at directly at kids.
+The American Caramel (E90) cards of 1909 were featured inside of packs of caramel candy and targeted directly at kids.
 Of all the early candy and gum cards (noted as E cards in the hobby) the E90 set is actually one of the most common among all cards.

-Jackson was a phenomenal player, yet despite his prowess on the field, Jackson was never enshrined in the Baseball Hall of Fame.
-This was due to Jackson's involvement in the Black Sox scandal of 1919.
+Jackson was a phenomenal player, yet despite his prowess on the field, he was never enshrined in the Baseball Hall of Fame.
+This was due to his involvement in the 1919 Black Sox scandal.

 10. 1914 Cracker Jack Ty Cobb #30